 SDVOSB Eligibility Protests and Appeals

 If a competitor wins a service-disabled veteran-owned small business contract you bid upon, you may have the right to file a SDVOSB protest with the SBA or VA, challenging your competitor’s status as a valid service-disabled veteran-owned small business.
-Win the SDVOSB protest, and your competitor will be eliminated from the competition–hopefully, resulting in award to your small business.
+Win the SDVOSB protest, and your competitor will be eliminated from the competition–hopefully, resulting in an award to your small business.

 Defending SDVOSB Eligibility Protests and Appeals